"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Just one more thing: My screenplay contains a fair amount of profanity.

-If you want that (the profanity) deleted from your subtitles, please say so and you can have a more “sanitized” version delivered to you where
+If you want that (the profanity) deleted from your subtitles, please say so and you can have a version of more “sanitized” subtitles delivered to you where thosescummy gangsters tear each other apart… but they do it in a polite, civilized manner.

 Anyway, the choice is yours.